 When you or a loved one need medical help, you reach out to someone you trust.
 You assume that person will do all they can to help you but, you also understand not all medical treatment goes as planned.
 A bad outcome sometimes does not just happen by chance, it happens because of the negligence of a healthcare provider.

-If you have been injured, or a family member has been injured or killed because of medical malpractice, the attorneys at the Berkowitz Hanna can help you get through this difficult time.
+If you have been injured, or a family member has been injured or killed because of medical malpractice, the Connecticut medical malpractice lawyers at the Berkowitz and Hanna LLC can help you get through this difficult time.
 We will aggressively fight to protect your legal rights and for fair compensation for the injuries that have been suffered.

 The use of anesthesia during surgery is a commonplace practice and is responsible for many modern medical advancements.
 However, improper administration of the drug or inadequate monitoring of the patient under its effects can result in serious injury or death.
 Any errors in the anesthesia process could be grounds for a medical malpractice lawsuit.Learn More